Iteo/theme_tailor/packages/theme_tailor/README.md

 ```

 ### Accessing generated themes list
-The generator will create static getter with list of the generated themes:
+The generator will create a static getter with a list of the generated themes:

 ``` dart
 final allThemes = MyTailorGeneratedTheme.themes;